 Access to safe and clean water is a fundamental need.
 All humans need water to drink, wash, cook and keep themselves clean.
 It is also an essential nutrient for everyone, but for children in particular, access to safe water means a childhood that is safe from waterborne disease, which not only impacts their health, but can have a detrimental impact on their education if they miss time at school due to illness.

 What is the impact of unsafe water on children in poverty?

-The World Health Organisation reported in 2015 that 840 million people lack access to a basic drinking-water service, which means water that is filtered, or monitored at some level.
+The World Health Organisation reported in 2022 that 2.2 billion people lack access to a basic drinking-water service, which means water that is filtered, or monitored at some level.
 Of these, 159 million are dependent upon surface water.
 The majority of these people live in Africa, where around half of those in poverty are children.

 Contaminated well, reservoir and surface water transmit diseases that can be deadly for young children, whose immune systems aren’t strong enough to fight them off.
 These include: